MULTIMEDIA

 · Contact

-Before you read any further, let us just say that if you're new to DragonBall ...you've chosen to get yourself interested in one of the most influential, emotional, and simply most fun series ever to be created.
+Before you read any further, let us just say that if you are new to DragonBall ... you have chosen to get yourself interested in one of the most influential, emotional, and simply fun series ever to be created.
 Welcome to the Dragon World!

-If you are indeed new to DragonBall, there's a pretty good chance you were introduced to it via FUNimation's English dub of DragonBall Z, currently airing on the cable TV channel Cartoon Network.
-Well, we'll get to that.
-For now, let's start from the beginning, shall we?
+If you are indeed new to DragonBall and happen to live in North America, there is a pretty good chance you were introduced to it via FUNimation's English dub of DragonBall Z, previously aired on the cable TV channel Cartoon Network.
+We will get to that... don't you worry.
+For now, let us start from the beginning, shall we?

-DragonBall began as a gag manga (comic) by a man named Akira Toriyama (maybe you've heard of him?) in late 1984.
+DragonBall began as a gag manga (comic) by a man named Akira Toriyama in late 1984.
 It was loosely based on the Chinese epic, Journey to the West (Xi You Ji, or in Japanese, Saiyûki) which concerned the Handsome Monkey King, Sun Wukong.
 Sun Wukong had an extending staff (the Ruyi Jingu Bang, or in Japanese, the Nyoi-Kinko-Bô), a technique allowing him to fly on clouds, and many adventures.
 Sound familiar?

-On a side note, if you've played games such as Dragon Warrior, Chrono Trigger, and/or Tobal, you've seen Akira Toriyama's character designs at work.
+On a side note, if you have played games such as Dragon Quest, Chrono Trigger, and/or Tobal, you have seen Akira Toriyama's character designs at work.

 Toriyama's manga (published in the popular manga anthology magazine, Weekly Shônen Jump, at the rate of one chapter per week) became moderately popular, and was collected over the course of the series into volumes of about 12 chapters each, called tankôbon.
-And, of course, an animated TV show was created from it.
+Of course, an animated television show was created from it.

 The first DragonBall episode aired in Japan on February 26, 1986.
-A legend was born.
 The show would air every Wednesday at 7 pm on the Fuji Television network.
 As the series began on television, the manga release was up to about Chapter 50 (the middle of the first tournament, the 21st Tenka-ichi Budôkai).
-Because the comic was still being written as the show was airing, Toei Animation (the company responsible for the DB anime) would occasionally create little side-stories, or sometimes even entire story arcs, that do not appear in the original manga.
-This was done in order to keep the progress of the television show behind that of the manga (or else they wouldn't have a story to work with!).
+Due to the comic still being written as the show was airing, Toei Animation (the company responsible for the DB anime) would occasionally create little side-stories, or sometimes even entire story arcs, that do not appear in the original manga.
+This was done in order to keep the progress of the television show behind that of the manga (or else they would not have a story to work with!).
 Fans refer to this anime-only material as "filler," as it "fills" the space between events that do occur in the manga.

 The anime version of DragonBall (along with the manga) continued, expanding the story and the world in which it took place (generally called the "Dragon World").
 As time went on, Toriyama changed the main focus of DragonBall from slapstick comedy to a more fighting-oriented style, and the series simply shot off the scales in terms of popularity.